 The 1977-78 campaign saw a change behind the Cougars bench with Jack Shupe taking over as head coach.
 After 17 games Robertson scored 24 points, but once again caught fire in the second half of the season, he was one of the best players in the WCHL.
 He ended up with a team-leading 136 points in 61 games, was the second-highest single-season point total in Cougars history and good for fifth overall in the WCHL scoring race.
 As the season wound down, Victoria had to win their last two games to make the playoffs.
 Robertson came through in the clutch with two goals in a 6-2 victory over Seattle and three goals in their last game as the Cougars defeated Medicine Hat 10-8 to clinch a playoff spot.
 In the postseason, Robertson set the Cougars single-season playoff record with 15 goals - a record that still stands.

 Robertson prepared for his draft year by hitting the gym and raised his weight to 170 pounds - nearly twenty pounds more than he was at the start of last season.
 In the summer, Robertson attended a tryout for the 1980 Canadian Olympic Team in Edmonton.
 On his return to Cougars training camp, Jack Shupe named Robertson team Captain, replacing Curt Fraser who was drafted by the Vancouver Canucks.
 Before the season Robertson told the Daily Colonist, “I want to leave the Cougars as a winner and that means beating the (New Westminster) Bruins, particularly in the playoffs.”
 A knee injury sustained early in the year forced him to miss eighteen games and any shot of going to the Olympics.
 In addition, the emergence of star rookie Barry Pederson cut into his playing time but Robertson still managed 73 points in 54 games.
 The highlight for Geordie was playing with his younger brother Torrie Robertson for the only time in his career.
 On opening night, Geordie assisted on Torrie’s first WCHL goal in a 5-4 win over Calgary.
-Torrie was bigger and played a more physical aggressive style in contrast to Geordie’s finesse and skill.
+Torrie was bigger and played a more physically aggressive style in contrast to Geordie’s finesse and skill.